Kshitijm7/Projects/LocalFeed.md

 ## Results Achieved

 the Location-Based Advertising Service has demonstrated promising results.
-It has significantly increased customer engagement and foot traffic to the listed shops compared to traditional advertising methods.
+It has significantly increased user engagement when recieved a notification.
 The personalized and timely notifications have proven to be more effective in attracting potential customers and converting them into paying customers.